SpireFNBR/FNAPI/readme.md

 Next update:

-Hacaer un .exe, suggestions to @SpireFNBR in "x" before Twitter
+Made the files  .exe, suggestions to @SpireFNBR in "x" before Twitter